arovilpradhan/infra-security-automation/README.md

 ### 🔧 Tools Covered:
 - Site24x7 (monitor deletion, API integration)
 - Qualys VMDR (report formatting)
-- SolarWinds (IP address automation)
+- SolarWinds (IP address status updater)
-- Palo Alto Firewall (config backup via API)
+- Palo Alto Firewall (config backup via ssh)

 > ⚠️ These scripts are created for personal learning and internal automation only.
 All secrets, credentials, and sensitive data have been removed.